IPdotSetAF/EZButton/README.md

 //HoldInterval: 300ms
 EZButton _ezb(4, ReadButtons, 500, 300);
 ```
-3. Initialize you buttons/touches however you want.
+3. Initialize your buttons/touches however you want.
 4. Attach any Interrups if needed.
 5. Subscribe to any event you need
 ``` C++